philsbln/draft-tiesel-quic-unreliable-http/draft-tiesel-quic-unreliable-http.md

     Transport-Response-Reliability: unreliable

 In case unreliable transmission should only be used to prevent retransmissions after a certain deadline, the client hat add the following header:

     Transport-Response-Reliability: unreliable-after DATE

-Where DATE uses the format specified in [RFC7231] with optionally extending time-of-day to
+Where DATE is either an relative offset in milliseconds or uses the format specified in [RFC7231] with optionally extending time-of-day to

    time-of-day = hour ":" minute ":" second
                 | hour ":" minute ":" second "." msec

-In case of requested having requested unreliable deliver with using the ```unreliable-after``` verb, retransmissions on that stream should be stopped after the date given.
+In case of requested having requested unreliable deliver with using the ```unreliable-after``` verb, retransmissions on that stream should be stopped after the time specified.

 For unreliable deliver with using the ```unreliable``` verb, the server may use domain knowledge about the data transmitted to decide